1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 ## Concurrency Control

 PostgreSQL provides a rich set of tools for developers to manage concurrent access to data.
+Internally, data consistency is maintained by using a multiversion model (Multiversion Concurrency Control, MVCC).